jlevy/og-equity-compensation/README.md

   when the value of the company doesn’t reach the dollar amount investors put into it.
   Because of liquidation preference, those holding preferred stock (investors) will have to be paid before those holding common stock (employees).
-  If investors have put millions of dollars into a company and it’s sold, employees' equity [won’t be worth anything](https://avc.com/2010/10/employee-equity-the-liquidation-overhang/) if the company is in liquidation overhang and the sale doesn’t exceed that amount.
+  If investors have put millions of dollars into a company and it’s sold, employees’ equity [won’t be worth anything](https://avc.com/2010/10/employee-equity-the-liquidation-overhang/) if the company is in liquidation overhang and the sale doesn’t exceed that amount.
 - ☝️ The complexities of the liquidation preference are